Return to Optimist International Policies

 Governance, Enforcement, and Review

 Violations of this policy will result in disciplinary action consistent with OI bylaws, policies, and applicable law.
-Disciplinary measures may include removal from office, termination of volunteer service, suspension from youth-serving activities, or other action deemed appropriate.
+Disciplinary measures may include, but are not limited to, removal from office, termination of volunteer service, suspension from youth-serving activities, or any other action deemed appropriate.
+All violations should be reported to the appropriate Board level (e.g. Club, District, OI).

 ( Mar 2026 )